 - A written narrative should accompany the overall grade assignment to summarize the students' strengths and weaknesses and fill in important gaps left by merely assigning a grade

-Alternative Scholarship Track
+D. Alternative Scholarship Track